blt04/puppet-rvm/README.markdown

 configuring passenger is also included.

 We are actively using this module.
 It works well, but does have some issues you should be aware of.
-Due to the way puppet works, certain resources (rvm\_sytem\_ruby, rvm\_gem and rvm\_gemset) may generate errors until RVM is installed.
 The puppet-rvm module uses run stages to install RVM before the rest of your configuration runs.
 However, if you run puppet using the `--noop` parameter, you may see _Could not find a default provider_ errors.
 See the Troubleshooting section for more information.